Bosnia & Herzegovina

 Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very

 basic personal and family information, shopping, local geography, employment).
 Can communicate in simple and

 routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
 Can describe in

 simple terms aspects of his/her background, immediate environment and matters in areas of immediate need.

 Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs

 of a concrete type.
-Can introduce him/herself and others and can ask and answer questions about personal
+Can introduce him/herself and others and can ask and answer questions about personal details

-provided the other person talks slowly and clearly and is prepared to help.
+other person talks slowly and clearly and is prepared to help.

 The law allows a reader to make a single copy of part of a book for the purpose of private study.
-It does not allow the copying of entire books or the making
+It does not allow the copying of entire books or the

-of multiple copies of extracts.
+making of multiple copies of extracts.
 Photocopiable material (e.g. tests) for classroom purposes is clearly marked as such.